quartznet/quartznet/documentation/quartz-3.x/migration-guide.md

 ** None so far **

+### Migrating HolidayCalendar binary format

+If you have HolidayCalendars stored in database in binary format (just stored with AdoJobStore).
+You need to first load them with Quartz 2.4 and then re-store them.
+This will make the serialization use format that is not dependant on precense of C5 library.

 ### Thread pool changes

 * SimpleThreadPool was removed altogether and it's now a synonym for DefaultThreadPool